SUDDENLY – Don’t Miss Your Chance to Catch the Long True Trip of The Bogmen

 Campion can still blow and is one of the most electrifying stage performers I’ve ever seen (think of a love child between Elvis and Freddie Mercury, with Sinead as an aunt and Shane as a crazy-genius uncle…)

-And they are true musicians who understand the history of their craft and have rocked and rolled with everyone from The Pogues to Ronnie Spector to Gordan Gano (of the Gano-Ryan band).
-Ryan Bros have dropped a brand new album, btw.
+They are true musicians who understand the history of their craft and have rocked and rolled with everyone from The Pogues to Ronnie Spector to Gordan Gano (of The Violent Femmes and the Gano-Ryan band).
+Brendan Ryan has a solo piano album out with a song used multiple times in Peter Farrelly'f film The Greatest Beer Run Ever.
+The Bogmen have a new album in the can and ready to release.
+They'll be playing a number of songs from that tonight at Webster Hall.
+So, be there.

 More to the point, here's a link for tickets to one of the greatest shows you’ll ever see.Get your tickets now before the ‘master’ jacks the prices to the sold-out venue.